atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

 * Put your citations into a bibtex file in assets/bibliography/2022-12-01-visual-text-poineer.bib. -->

+## TL;DR

+We did a blog post to introduce 3 existing type of integrating vision modality into LLM.
+Additionally, we also conduct both qualitative and quantitative analysis between three methods.

 ## Introduction

 <!-- Recent papers have shown the success of adapting LLMs to vision-language tasks with a small amount of fine-tuning required.